 Everyone wishing to work on a superyacht, regardless of position, needs to complete some basic safety training.
 Before you can be employed on board, you must complete the following STCW basic safety training courses;

 Whilst it is not an MCA requirement, most yachts will require you to hold a security qualification.
-The basic security course is the STCW Proficiency in Security Awareness, however, If you take any kind of active role in the security of the boat, for example passerelle duty, you will require the STCW Proficiency in Designated Security Duties.
+The basic security course is the STCW Proficiency in Security Awareness.
+However, If you take any kind of active role in the security of the boat, for example passerelle duty, you will require the STCW Proficiency in Designated Security Duties.

 As well as your basic safety training, you will need an ENG1 medical certificate to prove your medical fitness which must be renewed at least every 2 years whatever your function on board or level of seniority.
 Full details on MCA medical fitness certificates can be found here.

-Deck crew only need the STCW basic safety training to be able to work on board, but larger yachts may require you to hold a Yacht Rating Certificate, from here you can progress to an Able Seafarer.
+Deck crew only need the STCW basic safety training to be able to work on board, but larger yachts may require you to hold a Yacht Rating Certificate.
+From here you can progress to an Able Seafarer.
 Full details on how to achieve these can be found in MSN 1862 Sections 3 to 5.

-To obtain an OOW (Yachts) certificate you must be 19 years old meet the following training and sea service criteria before you can you sit your MCA Oral;
+To obtain an OOW (Yachts) certificate you must be 19 years old and meet the following training and sea service criteria before you can you sit your MCA Oral;

 - Hold RYA Yachtmaster Coastal OR IYT Master of Yachts Coastal